James-Gryphon/gMenu/README.md

 *"I hate the old Apple menu."*

 gMenu doesn't work any better (it's actually worse in a few respects), so if you weren't happy before, you won't like this.
-In this case, skipping this software is the best choice for you.
+In this case, skipping this script is the best choice for you.

 *"How is it worse than the Apple menu?"*